lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **3.4.**  Create a Plane Plot of the estimated error in the g-band AB magnitude (``g_calibMagErr``) vs. the g-band AB magnitude itself (``g_calibMag``).

-* Click on the "Plane plotting window" icon in the main TOPCAT window.
+* Ensure the table returned by the Example 2 query is highlighted in the "Table List" panel of the main TOPCAT window, and click on the "Plane plotting window" icon.

 .. figure:: /_static/TOPCAT_CMD_tutorial_22.png
     :name: TOPCAT_CMD_tutorial_22